bird-house/birdhouse2-docs/docs/publications.md

 # Publications

-Articles, book sections and conference proceedings and presentations related to the birdhouse projects:
+Selected articles, book sections, conference proceedings or presentations related to the birdhouse projects:

 **2024**
 Side event at UNCCD COP16 in Saudi Arabia 2024